projectcontour/contour/master/README.md

 - A Service of `type: LoadBalancer` that points to the Contour instances
 - Depending on your configuration, new cloud resources -- for example, ELBs in AWS

+See also [TLS support](docs/tls.md) for details on configuring TLS support.
+TLS is available in Contour version 0.3 and later.

 #### Example workload

 If you don't have an application ready to run with Contour, you can explore with [kuard][14].